Rfam/rfam-docs/docs/source/glossary.rst

 A simple functional classification used to organise Rfam families.
 This is our own ontology and does not current directly relate to the ontologies used by other databases.
-For a full list of RNA types in our current ontology see the :ref:`search by entry type` section.
+For a full list of RNA types in our current ontology see the :ref:`searching-rfam:search by entry type` section.

 WAR
 ---